Play it safe with Technical and Environmental Due Diligence of Real Estate

 Due diligence - what is it actually?

-Due diligence, short DD, is a comprehensive risk assessment in the context of a targeted transaction such as the purchase of a company, a property or a real estate.
-In general, the term can be translated with "due care".
-This refers to a careful appraisal and evaluation of a property and the possible risks associated with a transaction.
-The DD can consist of individual examinations depending on the requirements of the buyer or seller.
-This can for instance refer to financial, legal or technical DD, tax DD, social responsibility DD, occupational health and safety DD or Environmental DD (EDD).
-Within the framework of technical DD, CDM Smith also considers a frequently neglected risk due to settlement cracks in underground garages or underground floors.
-The EDD also assesses possible environmental risks such as pollutants in the building fabric or in the soil of a property.
-In this case, the focus is on the environmental quality of a site and, if necessary, the endangerment of protective goods such as human health or groundwater.
-All parts of DD have in common the consideration of financial risks.
+Due diligence, in short DD, is a comprehensive risk assessment in the context of a targeted transaction such as the purchase of a company, a property or a real estate.
+In other words, due diligence is a careful appraisal and evaluation of the target and the possible risks associated with its transaction.
+The DD can consist of individual assessments depending on the requirements of the buyer or seller.
+This can for instance refer to financial, legal or tax DD, social responsibility DD, occupational health and safety DD or technical and environmental DD (TEDD).

-Why and for whom is due diligence relevant?
+Why and for whom is Technical and Environmental Due Diligence relevant?

-Due diligence is advantageous for both potential buyers and sellers because it serves to obtain information, which in turn can be essential within the decision-making process for the purchase itself or the determination of a purchase price.
-If, for example, due diligence is disregarded when purchasing a property, undiscovered environmental damage or a maintenance backlog that is not comprehensively described can conceal the de facto lower value of the building.
+TEDD is advantageous for both potential buyers and sellers because it serves to obtain information, which in turn can be essential within the decision-making process for the purchase or the divestiture of an asset.
+If, for example, TEDD is disregarded when purchasing a real estate, undiscovered environmental or structural damage or a maintenance backlog that is not comprehensively described can conceal its de facto lower value.

 What should be particularly taken into account in this segment?

-The focus is on the effective handling of due diligence.
+The focus is on the effective handling of TEDD.
 Transactions are often under enormous time pressure.
 It is consequently particularly important to work with clients in order to develop and implement a timetable that meets their requirements.
 We know how important teamwork is between the parties involved in a transaction (real estate advisors, lawyers, accountants, etc.) and therefore coordinate with everyone from the outset.
-In addition, through our holistic approach, we also offer services outside the classical due diligence spectrum and evaluate topics that are important for the overall consideration of the asset.
+In addition, through our holistic approach, we also offer services outside the classical TEDD spectrum and evaluate topics that are important for the overall consideration of the real estate.
 These include, amongst others, geotechnical or static questions in the case of dismantling, conversion or new construction measures (keyword: third party usability) or infrastructure planning, for instance in the case of a new development or redevelopment.

 You raised the issue of underground car parks.
 Where are the hidden risks here?